avast/browser-extension-messaging-sample/README.md

 Test
 ----

-Open a page in the 'html' directory
+Open a page in the 'html' directory.
+Safari wants an http protocol, use e.g.

+    cd html
+    sudo python -m SimpleHTTPServer 80